Want to Workout at Home?

 Bare floor or carpet?
 You choose.
 We still recommend using your mat on the carpet, though, if you’re thinking that may be enough for you.
 It’s not; carpet is slippery and often uncomfortable when performing a plank.
 Bare floor is our preference, but it won’t make or break your workout.

 Windows and mirrors are important.
 First, let’s deal with windows: you’ll want a window since natural light is energizing and it also breaks up the artificial feel of the at-home gym environment.
 Mirrors matter so you can check your form and keep yourself honest about your workout.
 You’ll need a full-sized mirror to accomplish this, but make do with whatever you have handy!

 While this is somewhat a sub-category of space, we’re dealing with it separately because it matters that much.
-Ambiance is what the area makes you feel.
+The ambiance is what the area makes you feel.
 So we have an open, well-lit space to work in already; what about the rest of it?

 From noise (music?
 No music?
 TV?) to smells, your ambiance matters.
 For your home workout, you should consider what motivates you.
-Do you want to watch your favorite TV show while you workout, or do you prefer to focus in on some serious beats to motivate you?
+Do you want to watch your favorite TV show while you work out, or do you prefer to focus on some serious beats to motivate you?